 ✔️What will the meals be like?
 (Expect hot meals, local Peruvian cuisine.)

 ✔️Is there a full briefing with the actual guide the day/night before the Jungle Trek.
-(This should be provided)
+(This should be provided.)

 ✔️How many people will be on the tour?

 ✔️What is the difference in cost between returning by the shuttle and the train?
-(It should be $70.)
+(It should be about $70.)

 Extra Costs During the Jungle Trek

-Here are some extra costs you can expect to pay out of pocket during the Jungle Trek.
-Note that you will not have access to an ATM until arriving at Aguas Calientes on the afternoon of Day 3, so bring enough soles to sustain you at least until then.
-US Dollars were not widely accepted along the Jungle Trek although there were a few places along the way that would happily change your dollars to soles at an inflated rate.
-Here’s what you should budget for:
+Here are some extra costs you can expect to pay out-of-pocket during the Jungle Trek.
+Note there is no access to ATMs along the Jungle Trail until arriving at Aguas Calientes on the afternoon of Day 3.
+So bring enough soles to sustain you at least until then.
+US Dollars were not widely accepted along the Jungle Trek although there were a few places along the route that would happily change your dollars to soles at an inflated rate.

-💵 Optional hot springs on Day 2: The 10 Sole entrance is usually not included in the Jungle Trek price, but be sure to enjoy the hot pools after trekking all day.
+💵 Optional hot springs on Day 2: The 10-sole entrance is usually not included in the Jungle Trek price, but be sure to enjoy the hot pools after trekking all day.

 💵 Optional shuttle from hot springs to Santa Teresa: It’s only an extra 5 soles to stay clean after your hot springs soak and avoid walking down the road in the dark.

 💵 Mandatory cable car river crossing: There’s no other way to cross, so you must pay 10 Soles to the local people who run this cable car.

 💵 Beer/soda/alcohol: Lunches included juice.
 Coffee and tea is included with breakfast.
 But any extra drinks need to be purchased on your own.

 💵 Tip for the guide: It is customary to tip your guide if you were happy with him during the 4-Day Jungle Trek.
 Our guide was great and we tipped accordingly.
 The other operators, like the ziplining guides, also made pleas for tips.
 We didn’t find it warranted, but you may want to consider a tip for them too.

 💵 Permit to Climb Huayna Picchu or Montaña: These trails that traverse mountains neighboring Machu Picchu are worthwhile add-ons to your Jungle Trek.
 This must be arranged with the agency you booked with when organizing your Jungle Trek.
 Huayna Picchu permits tend to be sold out at least a week prior even during low season.
 But Machu Picchu Montaña permits are often still available in the days leading up to your trek.
 This permit will add 48 soles ($15 USD) to your total and the agency you book with may tack on just a bit more.